Home

 [Top]

 When taken orally, panax is generally well tolerated.
-Typical side effects are gastrointestinal problems, headaches and sleep problems.
+Typical side effects are gastrointestinal problems,headaches and sleep problems.

-Panax may cause allergic reactions.Panax might lower blood sugar levels.
+Panax may cause allergic reactions.
+Panax might lower blood sugar levels.
 Therefore, diabetics should exercise extra caution when using panax.

-Back to natural healing home page
+Return from Asian ginseng to natural healing home page

-Back to herbal medicine
+Return to herbal index